freesewing/freesewing/markdown/dev/tutorials/getting-started-linux/dev-setup/en.md

 ## Creating a new plugin

-If you'd like to create a new plugin, run the following comand:
+If you'd like to create a new plugin, run the following command:

 ```sh
 yarn new plugin